babohhauru/Machine-Learning/week4/report/Week4 Assignment Report.md

 ​	And it's hard to say which model could perform better, as they both have low mean accuracies.

 (c) We keep using the standard logistic classifier as the baseline model.
-The model is trained with the basic features and the hyperparameters are not tuned except for the random state.
+The model will be trained with the basic features.
 Then we can get the confusion matrix as below:

 | Baseline                    | Pre y = 1     | Pre y = -1     |
 | --------------------------- | ------------- | -------------- |